robotics-upo/siar_simulator/README.md

 ### Usage

-The simulator has tree different mode to be used:
+The simulator has tree different modes to be used:
 * Teleoperate
 * Semi-autonomous
 * Autonomous